Jump to:

 Epidemiology including risk factors and primary prevention

-SCFE is the most common hip disorder in pre-adolescents, adolescents, and young adults with an overall prevalence of 10.8 cases per 100,000 children.
-Prevalence varies widely among race, seasonal and geographic location with higher presentations in the northern and western United States.4 African-Americans, Pacific Islanders and the Hispanic population have greater predisposition for the development of SCFE than Caucasians.5
+SCFE is a common hip disorder in children and adolescents with an overall prevalence of 10.8 cases per 100,000 children.
+Prevalence varies widely among race, seasonal and geographic location with higher presentation in the western United States.5 Black and Hispanic ethnicities have an increased risk for the development of SCFE.5

 Patho-anatomy/physiology